 At Salameh Plastic Surgery and Hair Transplant, we counteract any type of hair loss with growth treatments for your hair, innovatively combined with our targeted medical-grade hair care products.
 Just like the stressful events that cause hair loss are individual, your hair rejuvenation plan will also be customized with us.

 While we can’t do anything about the stress that causes hair loss, we can help you get your hair back and empower your confidence in the process.
 Dr. Salameh uses an innovative ARTAS hair transplant system to stimulate growth directly on the scalp to restore hair in both men and women.
 This nearly-painless procedure provides natural-looking results that can remove the effects of stress and hair loss from your appearance.
 We offer a PRP hair procedure that makes sense for you.

 For the best results, combine our treatment programs with supplemental products to help your hair grow and stay healthy.
 If you choose your high-quality hair care products well, ideally with customized care from an experienced professional, you can counteract the physical effects of stress on your appearance to refresh and rejuvenate your scalp.
 Not only will your hair be healthier, but you can also soothe your skin and counteract the effects of stress-induced hair loss by promoting growth instead.

 Don’t Stress About Your Hair

 Yes, there is a real connection between stress and hair loss, but there’s no need to worry.
 With Salameh Plastic Surgery and Hair Transplant, you don’t have to stress about your hair.
-Schedule a free consultation with us to get started on your journey towards your best hair.
+Schedule a consultation with us to get started on your journey towards your best hair.